 That means most of us fall into the arena where the way we sell and how closely we connect with a customer will play a big role in whether that customer decides to purchase from us.

 It also explains why every sales organization I meet with claims to be “customer focused.”
 But when I dig beneath the surface, it turns out their “focus” is more talk than action.
-That’s a shame because have a true customer focus can help your reps land more and bigger deals.
+That’s a shame because having a true customer focus can help your sales reps land more and bigger deals.

 How can you tell if your team is truly customer focused?
 Answering the following three questions is a start:

 1. How well do your reps understand their customer’s buying process?

 Suppose I could take your place for a day.
 I talk to one of your reps and ask him or her to describe your company’s sales process.
 Then I ask them to describe a typical customer’s buying process.
 I’m betting they’ll have a much easier time describing their steps of selling than a customer’s steps of buying.
 Right?

 Sales reps who do not understand customer buying are often out-of-sync with their prospects.
 They provide the wrong kinds of information at the wrong time.
 To be truly customer focused, your reps must understand how customers buy.